Dimensional/steamarchiver_python/README.md

     Steam will disconnect from your client.
 By Default, Login ID is generated based on your PC's private IP Address, so having 2 connections to steam from the same PC will conflict.
 Using this Argument with a random set of numbers will fix this
+  - Additionally can take the output generated from workshop_scraper as input for the `-wf` argument. **Mutually exclusive from downloading game depots**
 - ``depot_validator.py`` verifies every chunk in a depot folder to ensure none of the files are corrupted or bad.
 - ``get_depot_keys.py`` logs into a Steam account and dumps all the depot keys